American Knife & Tool Institute’s Legislative Efforts

 Follow the positive developments by bookmarking this page and signing up to receive our emails.
 Please wait to contact your elected officials until we send an Action Alert.
 We only want you to contact legislators if and when necessary.
 Thank you.

-Please note that we are monitoring all knife laws introduced but do not list the ones that we do not believe have any possibility of movement.
-We will email an Action Alert for any negative legislation that requires it, so please sign up for our emails.
+Please note that we are monitoring all knife laws introduced, but do not list the ones we do not believe can be passed.
+We will email an Action Alert for any adverse legislation that requires it, so please sign up for our emails.

 Federal legislation to give traveling knife owners federal protection they have never had before from the varying knife laws in different jurisdictions.
 Read more.